in-op/SystemExtensions/README.md

 ### Jagged Array
-The `JaggedArray` class provides static methods for initializing
-1D-5D arrays with initial items.
+The `JaggedArray` class provides static methods for initializing arrays of one to five dimensions with initial items.
 Arrays can be initialized
-with a given value type instance, new instances of a class, or the return value of a `Func<T>`.
+with either a given value type instance, a new instances of a class, or the return value of a `Func<T>`.
 Examples are given with
 2D arrays, but be aware they
-are overloaded to support anywhere from 1-5 dimensions.
+are overloaded to support arrays of one to five dimensions.
 ```c#
 JaggedArray.Create<T>(int x, int y)
 ```